spotlight-core2code/pwa-api-skeleton/README.md

 To demonstrate how I connect architecture and implementation.
 - As a starting point for client demos or internal tools.
 - As a reference for clean project layout and separation of concerns.
-- For recruiters or CTOs evaluating architecture + engineering capability.
+- For someone evaluating architecture + engineering capability.